Visual Studio 2013 Update 3 Release Notes

-In Update 3 we’ve added options to give users more control over the editor, including the ability to turn off auto-formatting.
+In Update 3 we added options to give users more control over the editor, including the ability to turn off auto-formatting.

 To learn more about the JSON editor see: New JSON Editor Features in Visual Studio 2013 Update 2 CTP2.

-CSS Editor: Drag-and-drop support & Selectors Level 4
+CSS Editor: Drag-and-drop support and Selectors Level 4

-We’ve also enhanced IntelliSense support for Selectors Level 4, which will support more selector patterns and makes it easier for developers to implement them in their markup.
+We also enhanced IntelliSense support for Selectors Level 4 that supports more selector patterns and makes it easier for developers to implement them in their markup.

 To learn more about the CSS editor, see Visual Studio 2013 Web Editor Features - CSS.